 The College was founded by the Society of Saint Edmund (the "Society" or "SSE"), a religious community of priests and brothers (the "Edmundites") engaged in education and pastoral works in various areas.
-The Society has been experiencing a decline in membership since 1968 and currently has 33 professed members.
+The Society has been experiencing a decline in membership since 1968 and currently has 29 professed members.
 It does not sponsor any other colleges or universities.

 The College and the Society maintain a mutually supportive association, with each organization recognizing the autonomous nature of the other.
-There is no requirement that any non-board position or committee membership at the College be filled by a member of the Society or by individuals designated by the Society.
-The College seeks to appoint members of the Society with appropriate qualifications to positions at the College.
+There is no requirement that any non-board position or committee membership at the College be filled by a member of the Society or by individuals designated by the Society, except for the Director of Edmundite Campus Ministry which is a joint appointment by the President and the Superior General of the Society.
+The College seeks to appoint members of the Society with appropriate qualifications to other positions at the College.
 Edmundites are appointed and are compensated in the same manner as members of the staff.

-The College provides a residence for the Edmundite Community at the College, the expenses for which are reimbursed to the College by the Community.
+The College provides a residence for the Edmundite Community at the College, the expenses for which are reimbursed to the College by the Edmundite Community.
 While under no legal obligation to do so, the Society of Saint Edmund has been a financial contributor to the College.
+See "Q. GIFTS AND GRANTS" herein.